DigitalScriptorium/ds-data/README.md

 The workflow is as follows.

-- Doug receives a set of raw data.
+- A new set of raw data (CSV, MARC XML) is received.

 A. Terms reconciliations

-- Update terms CSVs from source: Doug produces new versions of the `terms` CSVs.

-The process is additive.
-Each new version of a list (like `genres.csv`) will add terms not in its previous version, keeping all the existing terrms.
-No terms should be removed from a list.

-- Reconcile and update terms CSVs: L.P. perfoms reconciliation on each new `terms` list, and updates each file in this repo: `terms/genres.csv`, `terms/names.csv`. etc.

-This process neither adds nor subtracts rows from the CSVs, only adds values to the authority columns.
+- Term extraction: All terms (names, places, genres, etc.) are extracted from the new data.

+The list contains all terms from the data, but previously reconciled terms will be accompanied by their URIs/identifiers.

+- Reconciliation: New terms (those not previously reconciled) are reconciled and added to the appropriated CSVs in the `terms` folder (`places.csv`, `names.csv`, etc.)

 B. Import CSV preparation

-- Extract to `base` import CSV: Using new raw data and updated `terms` CSVs, Doug creates a new `base.csv` in the folder `import/batch-<DATE>`.
+- Extraction of import CSV: Using new raw data and updated `terms` CSVs, a new `base.csv` is generated and added to the folder `import/batch-<DATE>`.

-- Clean and complete recon: Using the `base.csv`, L.P. peforms data cleaning and reconciliation on language and material columns; performs any other cleaning needed, and adds a file `clean-recon.csv` to `import/batch-<DATE>`.
+- Cleaning and reconciliation: The `base.csv` is processed in OpenRefine for reconciliation of language and material columns; any other needed cleaning is preformed, and the result is added as `clean.csv` to `import/batch-<DATE>`.

-C. Import data
+C. Data import

-- Perform immport and update CSV: Using the file `import/batch-<DATE>/clean-recon.csv`, Doug adds/updates the records in DS, which produces an update CSV with DS IDs.
-This sheet is added to `import/batch-<DATE>` as `importe.csv`.
+- Data import and CSV updat: The file `import/batch-<DATE>/clean-recon.csv` is imported into DS, and the output CSV with DS IDs is added to `import/batch-<DATE>` as `importe.csv`.